aseemaggarwal89/resuable_network_layer/README.md

 # Data Layer Documentation

-This documentation describes the architecture, abstractions, and flow of the `data_layer` in the PR [#1: added domain layer and data layer](https://github.com/aseemaggarwal89/resuable_network_layer/pull/1).
-The design leverages dependency injection, interfaces, and enums to provide a scalable, maintainable, and testable REST API client.
+This documentation describes the architecture, abstractions, and flow of the `data_layer`.
+The design leverages clean architecture principles, dependency injection, abstraction, and enums to provide a scalable, maintainable, and testable REST API client.

 ---

-## Overview
+## Architectural Overview

 The data layer is responsible for: